marzk/react-kform/development.md

 this version focus on other fields, test cases and examples.

+### Form Validation Progress

+* Sync Validation
+  * when to validate? typing or debounce
+* Async Validation
+  * if it is in pending, should be indicated?
+  * race condition
+* Submit Validation
+* Multiple fields Validation

 ### Form Value Structure

 develop a new form value structure from immutablejs.